lablup/raftify/README.md

 ## Debugging

-Raftify also provides a collection of CLI commands that let you check the data persisted in lmdb and the status of Raft Server.
+raftify also provides a collection of CLI commands that let you inspect the data persisted in lmdb and the status of Raft Server.

 ```
 $ raftify-cli debug persisted ./logs/node-1